tabby-ai/tabby-ios-sdk/README.md

 ### 3. Launch Tabby checkout

-SDK is built for your convenience - one `TabbySDK.shared.configure(forPayment: myTestPayment) { result in ... }` is called - you can render something like this if modal / sheet / seguway / NavigationLink / ViewController etc - whatever fits your UI and app structure.
+SDK is built for your convenience - once `TabbySDK.shared.configure(forPayment: myTestPayment) { result in ... }` is called - you can render something like this if modal / sheet / seguway / NavigationLink / ViewController etc - whatever fits your UI and app structure.
 With both SwiftUI and UIKit

 ```swift